amitrayblr/talk-to-bigquery/README.md

 # talk-to-bigquery
-A simple webapp to talk to your BigQuery data, generate SQL and return results.
+A simple typescript webapp to talk to your BigQuery data, generate SQL and return results.